 The Institute for Scientific Information (ISI) is part of Thomson Scientific, a commercial scientific information provider, which includes the search engine and citation index Web of Science and the Journal Citation Reports (JCR) available via the ITC library website.

 The ISI selects among all the journals a list of so-called ISI journals.
-Many institutions and organizations, including ITC, only give credit to researchers for papers published in thee journals.
+Many institutions and organizations, including ITC, only give credit to researchers for papers published in these journals.

 There are currently about 9 000 ISI journals in all fields, about 3 700 of them in the sciences.
 These are selected from a much larger group of candidate journals by expert editors by a holistic process.